Sigma Sound Studios: Sigma Sound Philadelphia

-Classic Philly Soul albums recorded at Sigma Sound include I Miss You by Harold Melvin & the Blue Notes, Back Stabbers and Ship Ahoy by The O'Jays, and Spinners by The Spinners.
-David Bowie recorded much of his album Young Americans in August 1974 at Sigma Philadelphia.
-Madonna used the New York studios to record her 1983 debut album, Madonna.
+In 1969 Dusty Springfield recorded A Brand New Me and its hit title track at Sigma Sound.
+The following year, Wilson Pickett teamed up with Gamble and Huff at Sigma Sound for Wilson Pickett in Philadelphia and two of Pickett's most popular singles from the early 1970s - "Engine No. 9" and "Don't Let the Green Grass Fool You".
+In 1971 Harry Chipetz, former general manager of Cameo-Parkway, joined Sigma as general manager.
+The same year, Laura Nyro and Labelle recorded Gonna Take a Miracle at the studio.
 On April 15, 1972, singer-songwriter and pianist Billy Joel and his touring band played an hour-long concert at Sigma Studios.
 The recording of "Captain Jack" from this event received extensive radio play in the Philadelphia area, long before Joel became widely known, which helped him establish a national following.